I am an avid animal lover and love to write about cats in particular.

 If this is not the issue, then it may be related to parasites alone.
 Check your cat's ears for signs of ticks, fleas, and mites.
 These parasites can cause obsessive scratching, as the cat makes a desperate effort to relieve pain and discomfort.
 If your cat is not allergic, try using natural tick or flea repellents (or mite repellent) if that seems to be the issue.

-The cat will begin to shakes its head after scratching to get rid of the pest or irritant, and is usually successful when it comes to dirt or larger pests.
+The cat will begin to shake its head after scratching to get rid of the pest or irritant, and is usually successful when it comes to dirt or larger pests.
 For mites and other small creatures, shaking the head will not get rid of them.
-There are many different prescriptions and over the counter treatments available to help get rid of parasites.
-The best solution is to visit a vet so that he or she can give your pet a whole check up to identify the source of the issue.
+There are many different prescriptions and over-the-counter treatments available to help get rid of parasites.
+The best solution is to visit a vet so that he or she can give your pet a whole check-up to identify the source of the issue.

 3. Dirt Can Make a Cat's Ears Itch